September 5, 2019

 Either way, it’s a big decision that shouldn’t have a default answer because that’s what the expectation is.

 If there are any questions we can answer, don’t hesitate to reach out.
-Or better yet, come take a tour of JD Academy and sit down with us for a little bit.
+Or better yet, come take a tour of JD Academy in the East Bay area and sit down with us for a little bit.
 No pressure ever.

 – Bureau of Labor Statistics – May 2017 State Occupational Employment and Wage Estimates – California

 – Bureau of Labor Statistics – Occupational Employment and Wages, May 2017